magland/fsbucket/README.md

 As mentioned above, even if the secret key were to be compromised, the consequences would be limited because the API is so limited.

-In summary, there is very litter risk in exposing a file system to the internet via FSBucket.
+In summary, there is very little risk in exposing a file system to the internet via FSBucket.

 ## Contributing